SapphireSlate/interactive-front-end/README.md

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment
+This project is deployed using GitHub Pages.
+To deploy your own version:

+1. Fork this repository
+2. Go to your fork's Settings > Pages
+3. Set the source branch to `gh-pages`
+4. Your site will be published at `https://[your-username].github.io/interactive-front-end/`